 Small fish may end up being hurt or eaten as a snack.
 Although crayfish are not fish predators per se but are opportunistic fish scavengers and will consume fish that are small, defenseless, or weak.

 Note: Thing is, most fish species are most vulnerable at night while resting near the substrate and that is exactly the time crayfish are most active.

-Absolutely not!
-Even dwarf crayfish species will be dangerous for shrimp.
+Unfortunately, even dwarf crayfish species will be dangerous for shrimp.
 They can easily overpower shrimp.
 In addition, any molting shrimp is an easy meal for a crayfish.
-If crayfish gets hold of a shrimp, the shrimp usually does not have any chances.
+If crayfish gets hold of a shrimp, the shrimp usually does not have any chance.

 Note: In my guides about dwarf crayfish species, I never recommend keeping them with small shrimp.
 Except maybe Ghost shrimp, Amano shrimp, Bamboo shrimp, and Vampire shrimp, these species can grow bigger than Brazos Dwarf crayfish and should be relatively safe.

 Snails are also not good tankmates for crayfish.
 They will definitely try to catch slow-moving snails.
 So, they should not be trusted with anything smaller they can catch.

 Large snails are also not safe in crayfish tanks.
 You will often see them without antennas, it is easy to guess why it happens.
 Basically, all freshwater snails are also not a good match to be crayfish tank mates.

 Do not keep Dwarf frogs and crayfish together.
 Frogs have very sensitive skin that can be easily damaged by crayfish.
 When the frog gets weak, crayfish will catch and eat it.

 In addition to compatibility issues with other species, crayfish can be aggressive with each other.
 This is especially true when crayfish have to share tight quarters with each other.